FaelApenas/Nano-Clock/README.md

 # Compile
-I have used the plataformIO from VSCODE to run this application but if you want to use the Arduino IDE you can just copy and paste the code remember to use copy the "7seg" functions to your code.
+I have used the plataformIO from VSCODE to run this application but if you want to use the Arduino IDE you can just copy and paste the code.

+Remember to use copy the "7seg" functions to your code.